humfricz/mpesa-php/README.md

 		$TransactionID,
 		$Amount,
 		$ReceiverParty,
 		$RecieverIdentifierType,
-		$Remarks,
-		$Occasion
+		$Occasion,
+		$Remarks
 	);

 ### Response Processing
 The response utility class `Safaricom\Response()` will handle all responses from Safaricom MPESA sent to your endpoints and return the parameters as its properties.
-Make sure the response utility class is loaded i.e include the Response.php file `require_once( 'path/to/Response.php' )`.
-Instantiate the response object at your endpoint like so:
+Make sure the response utility class is loaded i.e include the Response.php file and instantiate the response object at your endpoint like so:

 	<?php
-	use Safaricom;
 	require_once( 'src/Response.php' );
-	$response = new Response( $type );
+	$response = new \Safaricom\Response( $type );

 where `$type` is the kind of request for whose response to listen for.